palantir/tracing-java/readme.md

 Clients and servers propagate call trace ids across JVM boundaries according to the [Zipkin](https://github.com/openzipkin/zipkin) specification.
 In particular, clients insert `X-B3-TraceId: <Trace ID>` HTTP headers into all requests which get propagated by Jetty servers into subsequent client invocations.
-We enhance the Zipkin spec in one regard; with outgoing traces we additionally send an `X-OrigSpanId: <Originating Span ID>` header which enables request logs to be considered a useful subset of the trace events, even on unsampled requests.

 ## Usage